Custom Jewelry Manufacturing

 Custom Jewelry Manufacturing?

-As soon as you realize you’re going to need multiples of an item made – even if only on a small scale – it’s a good idea to start looking for ways to outsource the production.
+As soon as you realize you’re going to need multiples of an item made – even if only on a small scale – you may want to start looking for ways to outsource the production.

 Why?
 Because the growth of your jewelry business will be limited if you’re spending most of your time as a one-person mass production line.

 Remember, you’re the creative visionary of your jewelry business.
-Your time and energy shouldn’t be used up on repetitive activities that someone else could do with a bit of training.
+Your time and energy are limited, and you may not want to use them up on repetitive activities that someone else could do with a bit of training.

-So instead of making all the multiples of your designs yourself, you should free up your time to focus on being the creative force of your business.
+So instead of making all the multiples of your designs yourself, you may want to free up your time to focus on being the creative force of your business.

-Your time is better spent on coming up with new designs and developing the connections and opportunities that make your business grow.
+Depending on your vision for your business, your time may be better spent on coming up with new designs and developing the connections and opportunities that make your business grow.

 Here are some ways you can outsource the production of your jewelry designs.